Ariana Grande Returns To ‘Final Fantasy Brave Exvius’ With New Character

 — FINAL FANTASY EXVIUS (@FFBE_EN) August 21, 2017

-The Final Fantasy Brave Exvius team is also touring the globe to bring fans together in celebration of the game’s successful first year.
+The Final Fantasy Brave Exvius team is also touring the globe to bring fans together in celebration of the game’s successful first year and the Final Fantasy series’ 30th anniversary.
 The world tour‘s first stop took place in Paris last month, and the next stop is Taiwan on September 9.
 Fans in North America get to experience the Fan Festa on October 6 in New York City at the Capitale.

 Although tickets to the event in New York are free, they are available on a lottery basis as space is limited to 500 guests.
 Registration is open until Tuesday, August 23 at 11:59 p.m.
 PDT, and winners of the lottery are expected to be notified in early September.
 Fans in attendance will have the opportunity to hear Producers Kei Hirono and Hiroki Fujimoto share the latest game developments, in addition to participating in activities, contests, and competitive challenges.